 If these facts made you like your favorite fizzy even more, there's good news.
 There are plenty of historical, scientific and production facts that are as delicious as Champagne itself.
-A little research will soon reveal plenty of places, clubs and web site that offer great information on how to learn more about this superstar wine; from how to store and serve it to where the best tourist spots are for the travel bug who is also a Champagne aficionado.
+A little research will soon reveal plenty of places, clubs and websites that offer great information about this superstar wine from how to store and serve it to where the best tourist spots are for the travel bug who is also a Champagne aficionado.

 Questions & Answers